SciTe-Community/SciTe/README.md

 sudo make install
 ```

-This installs SciTE into $prefix/bin.
+This installs SciTe into $prefix/bin.
 The value of $prefix is determined from
 the location of Gnome if it is installed.
 This is usually /usr if installed
 with Linux or /usr/local if built from source.
 If Gnome is not installed
 /usr/bin is used as the prefix.
 The prefix can be overridden on the command